Chillon Castle: Vaudois period

 In 1798, the French-speaking canton of Vaud drove out the German-speaking Bernese authorities and declared the Lemanic Republic.
 The Vaudois invited in French troops to help them maintain autonomy from the other Swiss.
 When the French moved in and occupied, Chillon was used as a munitions and weapons depot.

 Restoration

-Some restoration efforts on the Castle in the 19th Century, inspired by the Romantic vision of aesthetics, sacrificed historical veracity.
 At the end of the 19th century, a systematic restoration of the monument was undertaken, through which an ethic of monumental restoration was developed in one of the first cases of the application of archaeology and history to rebuild a structure in a historically accurate way.
 This was possible because of the combination of four factors: